Skip to main content

 • Do you have children?
 If you do, it might make sense for you all to be on one family plan.
 Family plans have a higher deductible and higher out-of-pocket maximum.
 But the more people on the plan, the faster you’ll likely meet that deductible and even out-of-pocket maximum, says Katz.

 But again, compare the plans carefully.
-“Your premiums will go up, and in some cases even adding just one child will double it,” she explains.
+“Your health insurance premiums will go up, and in some cases even adding just one child will double it,” she explains.
 “You want to do the math and figure out which plan will be most cost-effective.”

 Can I keep my plan and join my spouse’s plan?